skypjack/entt/docs/md/entity.md

 All groups affect to an extent the creation and destruction of their components.
 This is due to the fact that they must _observe_ changes in the pools of interest and arrange data _correctly_ when needed for the types they own.<br/>
-In all cases, a group allows to get the exact number of elements it's going to return.<br/>
+In all cases, a group allows to get the exact number of elements it is going to return.<br/>
 Refer to the inline documentation for all the details.

-Storing aside groups isn't required as they are extremely cheap to create, even though valid groups can be copied without problems and reused freely.<br/>
+Storing aside groups is not required as they are extremely cheap to create, even though valid groups can be copied without problems and reused freely.<br/>
-A group performs an initialization step the very first time it's requested and this could be quite costly.
+A group performs an initialization step the very first time it is requested and this could be quite costly.
 To avoid it, consider creating the group when no components have been assigned yet.
 If the registry is empty, preparation is extremely fast.